-My Hero Academia is a massively popular superhero anime that's known for its incredible diversity of characters and powers, called quirks.
-These abilities range from useful but unimpressive skills, like being able to manipulate and draw in small objects, to mind-blowing talents, such as the capability to rewind a target's biological clock.
+My Hero Academia is a massively popular superhero anime known for its incredible diversity of characters and powers, or quirks.
+These abilities range from useful but unimpressive skills, like being able to manipulate and attract small objects, to mind-blowing talents, such as the capability to rewind a target's biological clock.

-While the quirk affords its user incredible physical strength, enough to break down a wall or defeat an opponent with a single punch, it can be dangerous in a body that isn't powerful enough to handle it.
+While the quirk affords its user incredible physical strength - enough to break down a wall or defeat an opponent with a single punch - it can be dangerous in a body that isn't powerful enough to handle it.
 When Izuku is first getting used to his new quirk, he breaks his bones every time he tries to use it.
-As he develops techniques for evenly distributing his powers, and strengthens his bones and muscle fibers, it becomes a far more useful ability.
+As he develops techniques for evenly distributing his powers, as well as strengthens his bones and muscle fibers, it becomes a far more useful ability.

-Eri is only six years old, and she's been manipulated into using her quirk for nefarious purposes.
+Eri is only 6 years old, and she's become manipulated into using her quirk for nefarious purposes.
 Hopefully, with the help of the staff at UA, she'll learn to use it in positive ways.